ritterim/rimdev-blog/_posts/2018-10-18-no-compression-leads-to-bad-impression.md

 The most recent example is when I found a compression issue here at RIMdev.
 We love using [Elasticsearch](https://www.elastic.co/products/elasticsearch) because it enables high-value scenarios that our users appreciate.
 One day I was attempting to optimize some queries while I had Fiddler open.
 I noticed that the results from Elasticsearch were not compressed.
 In some instances, we were getting results that were 400kb and could take more than a second to transfer!
 By enabling compression, we shaved more than a second off of response times while reducing the data transferred between the app and data center by ~80%.

-## The Trick for Compressing ElasticSearch Responses
+## The Trick for Compressing Elasticsearch Responses

 To solve this issue at RIMdev, we used this code to enable compression for the Elasticsearch C# client, [NEST](https://www.elastic.co/guide/en/elasticsearch/client/net-api/6.x/index.html).